plabradorjr/surgi_app/README.md

 Next, run `rake db:migrate` to create database.

-Finally, to view app on local your local host, run `shotgun` and head to the specified port.
+Finally, to view app on your local host, run `shotgun` and head to the specified port.

 ## Contributing